 1. Register as a provider

-2. New listing
+2. New listings

 After registering as a provider, you can proceed to create a new listing.
 This will give you the opportunity to include information about your property, the type of room available, the location of your property and the type of student you will welcome as a tenant.